Photo of Mary Ellen Tucillo

 Staring out of an airplane window not long after my first geology course, I was amazed at how the landscape features jumped out at me.
 I saw clearly how river flow, sediment, and time had interacted.
 That wonder is still with me as I apply what I know about geology and geochemistry to protect our nation’s groundwater, drinking water, and infrastructure.
 My work is diverse, and I like it that way because it allows me to bring a deep understanding of the earth and environmental sciences to a wide array of subsurface and surface environmental problems.

-Dr. Mary Ellen Tuccillo (she/her/hers) is a senior environmental scientist with more than 20 years of experience in basic and applied research and regulatory development and implementation.
-With a strong background in geochemistry, she supports water quality work on topics including subsurface biogeochemical processes, soil and groundwater contamination, aquifer recharge, underground injection, hydraulic fracturing, geologic carbon sequestration, source water protection, water reuse, nanomaterials, and the impacts of wet weather flows on drinking water sources.
+Dr. Mary Ellen Tuccillo is a senior environmental scientist with 20 years of experience in basic and applied research and regulatory implementation.
+With a strong background in geochemistry, she supports work on subsurface biogeochemical processes, soil and groundwater contamination, aquifer recharge, underground injection, geologic carbon sequestration, source water protection, and the impacts of wet weather flows.
+She also has extensive experience in sediment and groundwater sampling and analysis.
+She has led dozens of projects and tasks for the U.S. Environmental Protection Agency, the Water Research Foundation, and others, and has presented her work at workshops and national conferences.
+She has also served as a research fellow with EPA's Urban Watershed Management Branch.